bryanmylee/MicroBitPython/README.md

 To adjust the timing of dots and dashes, as well as the character-parsing delay, modify the settings in the script and flash it onto your micro:bit

+### tracer

+Move a tracer dot around the screen by tilting the micro:bit.

+A trace will appear behind the micro:bit and slowly fade away.

+### waveGesture

+Place the micro:bit in a reasonably lit environment, then wave across the face of micro:bit to trigger a surprised face on the display.

+The ambient light level is tracked over time and practically differentiated to track the rate of change of light level.
+If the light level drops suddenly, the event is triggered.